 Finally, restorative dental treatment also restores your appearance.
 Missing or damaged teeth can look unnatural and unsightly.
 Restorative care allows you to regain your smile and your confidence.

 Any dental health issue that is causing serious pain, oral discomfort, or bleeding is an emergency and likely requires emergency restorative treatment.
 This includes things like damaged or broken teeth, severe and prolonged toothaches, and pulled-out or lost dental work.
-When in doubt, it’s better to be safe than sorry, so contact your dentist to get emergency treatment right away.
+When in doubt, it’s better to be safe than sorry, so contact your dentist in Folsom to get emergency treatment right away.

 It often is, but the extent of your coverage will vary depending on your insurer.
 For example, your dental insurance plan may cover dental crowns and bridges, but may not offer coverage for dental implants.
 We recommend contacting your insurance provider to get a thorough understanding of your coverage and any limitations.